drwpow/pow.rs-2017/src/pages/blog/responsive-type-scales-in-css.md

 ---
-title: how to handle responsive type scaling in css (easily)
+title: how to handle responsive font sizes in css
 date: 2020-08-02
 description: |
   Get perfect, easy-to-use font scaling with less than 1KB of CSS.
 Sound too good to be true?
 It’s not!